intona/json-parser/README.md

   which can report errors in a human readable way.
 (Consider you use JSON for a network API.
 You want to provide good error information to API users if e.g. a JSON object key is missing or has the wrong type.)
-- There are some optimization opportunities, but which probably would increase code size.
-(Such as the array/object item reorder copy.)
-- Consider changing API by removing json_object, and replacing it with json_array, whose items all are of type JSON_TYPE_OBJECT_ENTRY, which would point to an allocated json_object_entry.

 Incompatible API changes
 ------------------------